Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 --

-- Note that we refer to the property as `Dog.numDogs`, rather than `this.numDogs`.
+- We refer to the property as `Dog.numDogs` rather than `this.numDogs`.

 --

-- `this.numDogs` would suggest that the `numDogs` property belongs only to the Dog being instantiated, which is not correct - an error!

---

-- `Dog.numDogs` clearly communicates that the `numDogs` property belongs to the `Dog` class as a whole - correct!
+- `Dog.numDogs` communicates that the `numDogs` property belongs to the `Dog` class as a whole.

 ---